 Born in New York City in 1979, Mr. Gaffigan has degrees from both the New England Conservatory of Music and the Shepherd School of Music at Rice University in Houston.
 He also studied at the American Academy of Conducting at the Aspen Music Festival, and was a conducting fellow at the Tanglewood Music Center.

 In 2009, Mr. Gaffigan completed a three-year tenure as Associate Conductor of the San Francisco Symphony in a position specially created for him.
 Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz Welser-Möst from 2003 through 2006.
 James was also named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.
-He lives in Lucerne with his wife Lee and their two children Sofia and Liam.

 For more information please visit www.jamesgaffigan.com.